Run for a Reason — Virtual Edition

 Step 5: Always say thank you!

-It is incredibly important to always take the time to say thank you to your supporters, whether it’s through an email, phone call, face to face, or hand written card or letter.
+It is incredibly important to always take the time to say “thank you” to your supporters, whether it’s through an email, phone call, or a hand-written card or letter.
 They played a big part in your fundraising success!

 #1 Send a personalized message

 Send out a personal email or letter requesting donations.
 Don’t be shy – ask your friends, family, neighbours, and professional network.
 Sample text for emails and letters are included in our Fundraising Toolkit.

 Social media is an excellent way to engage with potential donors and create conversation about Run for a Reason!
 There are many different social media platforms you can use – Facebook, Instagram, Twitter, LinkedIn, Tik Tok, a blog, etc. This is a great way to share your journey, provide updates on your fundraising, ask for donations, and show your network what Run for a Reason is all about.
 Make it fun!

 Hey!
 Check out Run for a Reason – Virtual Edition!
 I’m running to support @OttawaHospital!
 Help me reach my fundraising goal of $_____! #SupportTOH #IStartHere

 I’m running __km to support the future of healthcare @OttawaHospital! #SupportTOH #IStartHere

 Lace up and join me as I Run for a Reason supporting @OttawaHospital.
 Virtual teamwork makes it so much more fun! #SupportTOH #IStartHere